HEDGE Summer Internship Fund

 One application, multiple funding opportunities...

 When you submit your application, you will be considered for both the HEDGE Summer Internship Fund and the Owl Edge Summer Experience Fund (offered by the Center for Career Development).
 Be sure to mark in the application that you are a Humanities major!
-Additional details on eligibility and required materials can be found in the Handshake posting.
+Additional details on eligibility and required materials can be found on the CCD website.

 Application

-Materials are submitted via Handshake by students.
-Students should search for 2023 Summer Experience Fund.
+Materials are submitted by the student applicant through the CCD’s 12twenty website and search for 2024 Summer Experience Fund.

 Eligibility